wwarthen/RomWBW/Source/Doc/UserGuide.md

 #### Distribution Directory Layout

 The RomWBW distribution is a compressed zip archive file organized in a set of directories.
-Each of these directories has it's own ReadMe.txt file describing the contents in detail.
+Each of these directories has its own ReadMe.txt file describing the contents in detail.
 In summary, these directories are: